GAZ Volga: GAZ-3110 (1997–2004)

 Though deemed temporary until GAZ's own LCV cars, the GAZelle and Sobol, entered production, the GAZ-31029 Volga occupied a major market niche, and demand for the vehicle remained.
 Thus in 1997 GAZ modernised the car once more, creating original body panels, whilst retaining the GAZ-24's central shell.
 This removed the visual dissonance that the 31029 created, and by incorporating the chassis and powertrain developed for the new Gazelle families (which in turn were designed for the aborted GAZ-3103/04/05 Volgas), combined with a new interior resulted in GAZ-3110 model.
-Given the timing, with the 1998 financial crises that followed, which left many foreign equivalents outside the budget Russia's business and public alike, the GAZ-3110 proved a necessity rather than a cheap alternative during the post-crises years.
+Given the timing, with the 1998 financial crisis that followed, which left many foreign equivalents outside the budget Russia's business and public alike, the GAZ-3110 proved a necessity rather than a cheap alternative during the post-crisis years.

 GAZ-31105 (2004–2009)

 GAZ-31105 was a second stage of the GAZ-3110's modernisation, though the designation was applied to cars produced from January 2004, the mechanical features were introduced almost a year earlier, and certain external ones were available in separate batches as standard or optional in others.
+In 2006 a long-wheelbase GAZ-31055 luxury model was introduced, the cars also began to be fitted with Chrysler engines.
+In 2007 the model received a minor facelift and a Euro III ZMZ engine.
+In 2009 after a forty-year run the second generation of Volga retired.